FanumTax6767/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 ### Cleaning the Data

 I removed all of the rows that were duplicates and also rows where the ride time was over a day or under a minute.
 Total number of rows removed was 142,879, which left us with 5,591,502 rows of data to analyze.

+I also added three columns:

+1. Days of the week that the rides started at (MON~SUN).
+2. Months that the rides took place in (JAN~DEC).
+3. Duration of the trips.